Ecclestone helps Warriorz reach WPL play-offs

 Harris fell in the 19th over but Ecclestone calmly steered her side to victory with 19 not out from 13 balls.

-Warriorz join Mumbai Indians and Delhi Capitals - who meet later on Monday - in the top three, though the final places are yet to be decided, with the last group games played on Tuesday.
+Warriorz join Mumbai Indians and Delhi Capitals in the top three, though the final places are yet to be decided, with the last group games played on Tuesday.

 The top-placed side will progress straight to Sunday's final, with the second and third-placed teams meeting in an eliminator on Friday.